ssh2457/SolarSystem_OpenGL/README.md

 This is a personal project to learn OpenGL.
 Given eccentricity, the trajectory for each planet is calculated from the Kepler's Equatation.
 Newton's method is used to get numerical positions.

 This project is still ongoing.
-The Moon will be added.
-Shadow mapping will be included.
+The Moon and the Shadow mapping will be included.

 <p align="center">
     <img src="./images/demonstration1.png" title="demonstration1">